bhavnamore/rate_limiter/README.md

 Key Features
 1. Distributed Rate Limiting

-  Rate limiting is implemented using Redis’ atomic INCR and EXPIRE commands.
+  -Rate limiting is implemented using Redis’ atomic INCR and EXPIRE commands.
-  Allows 5 requests per 60 seconds (configurable) Enforced via a Spring Interceptor
+  -Allows 5 requests per 60 seconds (configurable) -Enforced via a Spring Interceptor
-  Works across multiple application instances
-  Protects APIs from abuse and excessive traffic
+  -Works across multiple application instances -Protects APIs from abuse and excessive traffic

  2. Redis-Based API Caching

-  Frequently accessed data (e.g., /products) is cached in Redis:
+  -Frequently accessed data (e.g., /products) is cached in Redis:
-  Key: products:all
+  -Key: products:all
-  TTL: 60 seconds
+  -TTL: 60 seconds
-  Uses the cache-aside pattern
+  -Uses the cache-aside pattern
-  Reduces processing time and server load
+  -Reduces processing time and server load

  3. Clean Architecture

   A clear separation of concerns:

   Controller → Service → Redis
-  Controllers stay light
+  -Controllers stay light
-  Services handle caching and business logic
+  -Services handle caching and business logic

+CI/CD Pipeline (GitHub Actions)

+This project includes a fully automated CI/CD pipeline using GitHub Actions.
+  The workflow:
+  -Builds the Spring Boot application using Maven -Uses Spring Boot Buildpacks to generate a Docker image (no Dockerfile required) -Pushes the image to Docker Hub on every push to the main branch -Ensures consistent, automated builds and containerization This adds real-world DevOps capability and makes the project deployment-ready.
 Rate limiting remains centralized in an interceptor